Advice for employers

 Our Job Support Programme is here to help you find useful information and guidance.

-The New Anglia Growth Hub’s advisers can offer a free, business and skills health check, looking at your staffing levels, skills requirements and any other needs .
-To book an appointment with one of our advisers, call 0300 333 6536 or email [email protected]
+New Anglia Growth Hub’s advisers can offer a free, business and skills health check, looking at your staffing levels, skills requirements and any other needs .
+To find out more, contact the Growth Hub via https://www.newangliagrowthhub.co.uk/contact-us/

 You can find more helpful advice and guidance on the New Anglia Growth Hub Skills Portal